The Bridge Studios

 The Bridge Studios is a Canadian film studio in Burnaby, British Columbia.
 It operates the largest effects stage in North America.
 Its eight studios, ranging in size from 4600 sqft to 40000 sqft, are located on a 15 acre lot at 2400 Boundary Road.

 The studios' name derives from the lot's use by Dominion Bridge Company, a steel bridge constructor, from 1930 until the mid-1970s.

 The site was first used for filming after the departure of Dominion Bridge.
 The government of British Columbia financed the conversion of the lot to permanent studios in 1987.

-Shows filmed at the Studios
+Projects filmed at the Studios

 The parenthetical years are filming dates, not release dates.